rmit-programming-club/rmit-programming-club.github.io/_posts/2019-02-16-Create-your-own-profile-page.md

 So without further ado, let's get into it!

 ## 1. Creating a GitHub account
-To start, you will need a GitHub account.
-GitHub is like PornHub for developers.

-Just Kidding!

 GitHub is a platform that allows sharing and collaboration when developing software.
+It's like the facebook for developers.
 If you don't have a GitHub account now, you will need one later.

 GitHub also tracks your contribution to software projects, and therefore also serves as yet another resume, and is definitely checked by employers.